Fur brigade

 While this famous painting by Frances Anne Hopkins portrays voyageurs, the regular canoe brigades were often manned by natives, operating the same way.

 Fur brigades were convoys of canoes and boats used to transport supplies, trading goods and furs in the North American fur trade industry.
 Much of it consisted of native fur trappers, most of whom were Métis, and fur traders who traveled between their home trading posts and a larger Hudson's Bay Company or Northwest Company post in order to supply the inland post with goods and supply the coastal post with furs.

 Travel was usually done on the rivers by canoe or, in certain prairie situations, by horse.
 For example, they might travel to Hudson Bay or James Bay from their inland home territories.
 This pattern was most prevalent during the early 19th century.
 Canoes were eventually replaced by York boats because they were more economically and physically efficient.

+Terminology and definition

+The term "fur brigade" can also be referred to in more specific terms like "canoe brigade", "birch-bark brigade", or even simply as "brigade" Fur brigades were not only limited to watercraft their respective routes both overland and through bodies of water.
+It is also used to describe teams of horses or dog sledges pursuing the same task.
+Hubert Howe Bancroft writes that it was not uncommon to see groups of horses carrying a number of pelts in British Columbia"Fur Brigade" here functions as a category rather than a single historically standardized name.
+Early European trading posts and routes in North America on the St. Lawrence River helped to stimulate trade with native groups such as the Algonquin, Huron, and Mistassini Cree.
+These native groups, like many others, transported trade wares in canoes.As European trade in the continent grew, more inland routes were investigated.
+The concept of canoe and overland routes in a non-native context was largely pioneered by Alexander Mackenzie in 1793, Simon Fraser's expedition in 1808, and David Thompson's expedition in 1811.
+Confusion over paths of the Columbia and Fraser Rivers when western explorers communicated with native peoples of the area caused an overland connection to be formed, dubbed a "brigade trail".